directus-labs/directus-template-cli/README.md

 Exceptions:

-- directus_settings: The CLI attempts to merge the template's project settings with the existing settings in the target instance.
+- `directus_settings`: The CLI attempts to merge the template's project settings with the existing settings in the target instance.
 Using the existing settings as a base and updating them with the values from the template.
 This should prevent overwriting branding, themes, and other customizations.

 **Your Collections:**